Center for Advanced Computation and Telecommunications

 • Laboratory: Oscilloscope, Function generator, Analog Discovery, Soldering

-• Tools: I.C Compiler 2, Design Compiler, I.C Validator, I.C Workbench, Emacs, LaTeX
+• Tools: Tensorflow, PyTorch, snnTorch, I.C Compiler 2, Design Compiler, I.C Validator, I.C Workbench, Emacs, LaTeX

 • Language: French, Creole, Spanish